April 21, 2025

 • Logistics and transportation: Automate freight invoice validation and reduce errors in rate and fee verification across multiple carrier agreements

 Of course, going digital isn't always easy.
-Some teams may resist change, and integrating with existing finance systems can take planning.
-These challenges can be overcome with phased rollouts, proper training, and choosing solutions that offer flexible APIs and experienced implementation support.
+Your team may resist change, and integrating with existing finance systems takes planning.

 What are key components of digital AP document management?

-• Optical Character Recognition (OCR): Extracts key data—like invoice numbers, dates, amounts, and vendor info—from scanned or emailed documents with up to 99% accuracy, cutting down manual entry.
+• Optical Character Recognition (OCR): Extracts key data—like invoice numbers, dates, amounts, and vendor info—from scanned or emailed documents with up to 99% accuracy, cutting down manual entry

-• Cloud storage: Offers secure, scalable access to documents from anywhere, with built-in encryption, role-based permissions, and disaster recovery.
+• Cloud storage: Offers secure, scalable access to documents from anywhere, with built-in encryption, role-based permissions, and disaster recovery

 • Automated approval workflows: Routes invoices for review based on pre-set rules like amount, department, or vendor.
-Approvers get notified automatically and can take action from any device.
+Approvers get notified automatically and can take action from any device

-5 best practices for AP document management
+5 best practices for managing AP documents effectively

 1. Centralize document storage